Production and Exhibitions

 How your application will be evaluated?

-- Maintain a high level of artistic quality and professional expertise.
+- Be of high artistic and professional quality

-New Perspectives – Does the project challenge our shared reality and bring new insights?
+- New perspectives: Does the project challenge our common reality, and does it evoke new realisations?

-The committee reserves the right to award a smaller amount than requested based on an assessment of the application in relation to the total field of applications, available funds, and the goal of ensuring diversity and distribution of art funding.
+The committee reserves the right to fulfill the application with a smaller amount than requested, based on an assessment of the application in relation to the overall pool of applications, the allocated funds, and the desire to ensure diversity and a distribution of art support.

 What must the application contain